 - the archival material found in the house has been delivered to the executors of the will and the National Archives of the United Kingdom, as stipulated in the will,

 - the property has been insured,

-- the staff selected by Leigh Fermor himself have been retained to ensure that the ongoing care of the buildings and surrounding area are on a daily basis,
+- the staff selected by Leigh Fermor himself have been retained to ensure that the ongoing care of the buildings and surrounding area continues on a daily basis,

 - cataloguing of the library has progressed,

-- detailed photography of the house and the recording of the household effects have been carried out,
+- detailed photography of the house and recording of the household effects have been carried out,

 - artworks and valuable books have been transferred to the facilities of the Benaki Museum in Athens for conservation and safekeeping, until completion of the requisite repairs,

 - detailed mapping of the property has been completed as has the architectural and electromechanical study for repair of the buildings and maintenance of the gardens, with the principle of maintaining all those elements that render the property so unique (study team: the architects Maria Kokkinou-Andreas Kourkoulas, the mechanical electrical engineer Pantelis Argyros, the civil engineer Dimitris Pastras and the landscape architect Helli Pangalou),